Characterizing quantum gases in time-controlled disorder realizations using cross-correlations of density distributions: Abstract

 \section{Abstract}

 The role of disorder on physical systems has been widely studied in the macroscopic and microscopic world.
 While static disorder is well understood in many cases, the impact of time-dependent disorder on quantum gases is still poorly investigated.
-In our experimental setup, we produce and characterize time-dependent optical-speckle disorder for ultracold quantum gases with tunable correlation time.
-Experimentally, coherent light illuminates a combination of a static and a rotating diffuser, thereby collecting a spatially varying phase due to the diffusers’ structure and a temporally variable phase due to the relative rotation.
-The rotation speed of the diffuser determines a characteristic time scale of the dynamics.
-It can be tuned within a broad range matching typical time scales of the quantum gases investigated.
-We characterize the dynamic speckle pattern \textit{ex-situ} by measuring its intensity distribution and \textit{in-situ} by observing its impact on a molecular Bose-Einstein condensate.
-As one diffuser rotates relative to the other around the common optical axis, we trace the optical speckle's intensity correlations and the quantum gas' density-density correlations.
+In our experimental setup, we \AW{introduce and characterize a method capable of producing time-controlled optical-speckle disorder.} Experimentally, coherent light illuminates a combination of a static and a rotating diffuser, thereby collecting a spatially varying phase due to the diffusers’ structure and a temporally variable phase due to the relative rotation. \AW{Controlling t}he rotation of the diffuser \AW{allows changing the speckle realization or, for future work, the} characteristic time scale of the \AW{change of the speckle pattern, i.e., the correlation time}, matching typical time scales of the quantum gases investigated.
+We characterize the speckle pattern \textit{ex-situ} by measuring its intensity distribution \AW{cross-correlating different intensity patterns}. \textit{In-situ}, \AW{we observe} its impact on a molecular Bose-Einstein condensate \AW{(BEC) and cross-correlate the density distributions of BECs probed in different speckle realizations}.
+As one diffuser rotates relative to the other around the common optical axis, we trace the optical speckle's intensity \AW{cross-correlations} and the quantum gas' density \AW{cross-correlations}.
 Our results show comparable outcomes for both measurement methods.
 The setup allows us to tune the disorder potential adapted to the characteristics of the quantum gas.
 These studies pave the way for investigating nonequilibrium physics in interacting quantum gases using controlled dynamical-disorder potentials.